mksunny1/apption/docs/api/selector/functions/method.md

 > **method**(`name`, `treespace`?, `cls`?): [`MethodSelector`](../classes/MethodSelector.md)

-Returns an object that represents a method with the name within the `treespace` (or document).
+Returns an object that lazily represents a method with the name within the `treespace` (or document).
 Calling its methods calls the corresponding method in the specified element.

 ## Parameters